My Blog Page

 MI GENTE!
 6.12.21

-Although I'm Mixed (Native American/Black/Hungarian) I consider myself an "Honorary Puerto Rican" Here's why: My family moved from the South Bronx when I was 8.
+Although I'm Mixed (Native American/Black/Hungarian) I consider myself an "Honorary Puerto Rican", here's why: My family moved from the South Bronx when I was 8.
 Inwood/Washington Heights (in the northern tip of Manhattan) runs along the west / Hudson River side of the island.
 In 1972 the area was a mix of ethnicities but primarily Irish, Jewish, Black and Italian.
-Over the years and up until 1985 when I left Manhattan, an influx of Caribbean immigrants arrived to become part of the beautiful fabric of The Heights.
-Cuban, Dominican, Puerto Rican and Haitian friends, food, music, dances, stores and cultures mixed into the fabric of who I am today.
-A majority of the people I grew up with and still call family are MI HENTE.
+Over the years and up until 1985 when I left Manhattan, an influx of Caribbean immigrants arrived to become part of the beauty of The Heights.
+Cuban, Dominican, Puerto Rican and Haitian friends, food, music, dances, stores and cultures mixed into the fabric of who I am.
+A majority of the people I grew up with and still call family are MI GENTE.
 My People.
-And yes, this is how I learned to dance Merengue and Salsa, understand/ speak & write some Spanish, and why I STILL fry "plantano con huevos" in the morning!
+This is how I learned to dance Merengue and Salsa, understand/ speak & write some Spanish, and why I still fry "plantano con huevos" in the morning!

 FLORAL COLLAGE 4.17.21